EthicHub/presale/README.md

 There are 4 planed token sales.
 15% of the tokens are planned to be sold in each Token Sale, 13% for Investors and 2% for Bounties.
-Tokens not sold on each Token Sale will be sold in following ---> Token Sales or kept as . <-- Price for the 2nd Token Sale will be 4x the price of the presale or 1st Token Sale.
+Tokens not sold on each Token Sale will be sold in following token sales.
+Price for the 2nd Token Sale will be 4x the price of the presale or 1st Token Sale.
 Tokens of presale or 1st Token Sale and 2nd Token Sale will be gradually realesed after 2nd Token Sale.
 3rd and 4th Token Sales price will be set up by [Vitalik Butterin Interactive Coin Offering Mechanism](https://drive.google.com/viewerng/viewer?url=https://people.cs.uchicago.edu/~teutsch/papers/ico.pdf).